rybakit/msgpack.php/README.md

 | FORCE_FLOAT32      | Forces PHP floats to be packed as 32-bits MessagePack floats  |
 | **FORCE_FLOAT64**  | Forces PHP floats to be packed as 64-bits MessagePack floats  |

-> Automatically detecting which MessagePack type to use to pack a value (`DETECT_STR_BIN`/`DETECT_ARR_MAP` mode) adds some overhead which can be noticed when you pack large (16- and 32-bit) arrays or strings.
+> *Automatically detecting which MessagePack type to use to pack a value (the `DETECT_STR_BIN`/`DETECT_ARR_MAP` mode)
+> adds some overhead which can be noticed when you pack large (16- and 32-bit) arrays or strings.
-However, if you know the value type in advance (for example, you only work with UTF-8 strings or/and associative arrays), you can eliminate this overhead by forcing the packer to use the appropriate type, which will save it from running the auto detection routine.
+> However, if you know the value type in advance (for example, you only work with UTF-8 strings
+> or/and associative arrays), you can eliminate this overhead by forcing the packer to use
+> the appropriate type, which will save it from running the auto detection routine.*

 Examples: